JummerCloth/pupperv3-mjx/README.md

 Copy the notebook above and run it using Google Colab.
 Running each code block should install all the dependencies required.

 The deployed policy we used for parkouring rough terrains and stair climbing can be found at parkour_policy.json.
-You can deploy it to your pupper check it out.
+You can deploy it to your pupper to check it out.
 DEPLOY AT YOUR OWN RISK.
 If you find the pupper to be too active, tone down the action value directly from the policy's json file.
 We use 0.75 for our in-person demo.
 For our video demos and some other policies trained, visit https://drive.google.com/drive/folders/1GcSgvEiI57icnJI4x0K4DQb0zQnUmcEn?usp=sharing